 Updates to WoRMS: To a large extent as a result of work through the Scheme's Benthic Invertebrate Component, the contractor continued to identify anomalies in the World Register of Marine Species (WoRMS) through the Scheme year, some of which had caused problems with audits and ring tests.
 They were brought to the attention of WoRMS editors and some have been resolved.
-This process had also been carried out in other years; those completed up to the end of Year 25 are listed in the Annual Report for 2018/2019.
-Those WoRMS edits initiated by the contractor in Year 26 are listed below:
+This process had also been carried out in other years; those completed up to the end of Year 25 are listed in the Annual Report for 2018/2019 and those completed in Year 26 are listed in the Annual Report for 2019/2020.
+Those WoRMS edits initiated by the contractor in Year 27 (November 2020 - October 2021) are listed below: